Null58/AppPrivatePolicy/README.md

-# Private Policy for applications created by us
+# Private Policy for applications created by me